 PRO TIP: If you’re making this in advance, you can prep the ingredients to this point, then pop the bowl, covered, into the fridge.
 You don’t want to add the dressing until you’re ready to serve, because it can go a little soggy.

 Mix your dressing, then when you’re ready to serve, toss the dressing through the salad along with a tablespoon of the toasted sesame seeds.
 Transfer to a serving platter and dig in.

 You can!
 I often make this salad for parties, so I’ll get all the vegetables shredded and add the herbs and scallions to a bowl, then cover it and pop it in the fridge until I’m nearly ready to serve.
 I’ll often make the dressing the day before and then store it in the fridge until I’m ready to toss it through and finish it off.
 The dressing will keep well for at least 2 weeks, stored in the fridge.

 You can store the salad for up to 2 days covered in the fridge – it won’t be as crunchy or vibrant in colour after the first day but you can still absolutely eat it.
-I like it in sandwiches the next day!
+I like it in sandwiches or wraps the next day!

 Four ways to use the salad

 This salad is a staple for me and I love using it in so many different ways!